fokasdev/fokasdev/README.md

 Click on the links below to check out my finished works:

-🚀 [Profil Card](https://github.com/fokasdev/profil-card) – A stylish personal profile card built with HTML and CSS.
+🚀 Profil Card [Click](https://github.com/fokasdev/profil-card) – A stylish personal profile card built with HTML and CSS.

 * ⏳ **In Progress:** I am planning and preparing my next big project...